-I could spend ages going into little details, but the easiest way to understand this is by looking at my doodle below:
+We could spend ages going into little details, but the easiest way to understand this is by looking at the picture below:

 On the left you can see the conventional way of IFR navigation: aircraft are required to directly fly over ground based NAVAIDS along the route, this can lead to inefficient and silly looking routes.

 The aircraft’s position is only determined by using signals from these beacons, which can be really really old as well!

 On the right side however, the aircraft does not have to fly directly over those beacons, resulting in a much more efficient route, this is called area navigation or RNAV.

 The aircraft’s position can be determined using onboard calculations that utilise “Fixes”.
 A Fix is essentially a waypoint defined by a name, a latitude and longitude, and can be setup anywhere on earth by either using something called Global Navigation Satellite System (GNSS) or even those exact same ground based NAVAIDS.

 This instantly allows for much more flexible and efficient routes.
 Let’s move on to the other part of the equation!

 Now that RNAV is out of the way, let’s go over how RNAV links into PBN.
 We already mentioned that PBN is RNAV plus specific performance requirements.

 The PBN concept essentially tells us pilots: please go ahead and use RNAV for route X or approach X, BUT ONLY IF you can comply with Y.

 The reason for this is to globally standardise the added efficiency and safety RNAV can bring to the table, and to make sure pilots fly with appropriate equipment and during appropriate circumstances, for whatever procedure they are about to fly.